-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Annual Report, Notice & Proxy Statement is/are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement, Annual Report/ Form 10-K Wrap is/are available at www.proxyvote.com.

-ULTRALIFE CORPORATION 2011 Annual Meeting of Shareholders June 7, 2011 This proxy is solicited on behalf of the Board of Directors.
+ULTRALIFE CORPORATION 2013 Annual Meeting of Shareholders June 4, 2013 This proxy is selicited on behalf of the Board of Directors.

-The undersigned hereby appoints Philip A. Fain and Peter F. Comerford, and each of them, as proxy for the undersigned, with full power of substitution, to vote all shares of the Common Stock of Ultralife Corporation owned by the undersigned at the Annual Meeting of Shareholders to be held on June 7, 2011 at 10:30 A.M., local time, at our corporate offices, which are located at 2000 Technology Parkway, Newark, New York 14513, and at any adjournments of such meeting, on the matters listed in this proxy and described in the notice of annual meeting and proxy statement and upon such other business as may properly come before such meeting and any adjournments thereof.
+The undersigned hereby appoints Philip A. Fain and Paul D. Underberg, and each of them, as proxy for the undersigned, with full power of substitution, to vote all shares of the Common Stock of Ultralife Corporation owned by the undersigned at the Annual Meeting of Shareholders to be held on June 4, 2013 at 9:00 A.M., local time, at the Westin Virginia Beach Tower Center, 4535 Commerce Street, Virginia Beach, Virginia 23462, and at any adjournments of such meeting, on the matters listed in this proxy and described in the notice of annual meeting and proxy statement and upon such other business as may properly come before such meeting and any adjournments thereof.

 This proxy is solicited on behalf of the Board of Directors of the Company and each matter to be voted on at the Annual Meeting has been proposed by the Board of Directors of the Company.
 This proxy will be voted as specified by the undersigned.
 This proxy revokes any prior proxy given by the undersigned.
-Unless authority to vote for one or more of the nominees is specifically withheld according to the instructions, a signed proxy will be voted FOR the election of the eight named nominees for director, FOR the advisory resolution on executive compensation, for the proposal to conduct an advisory vote on the frequency of future advisory votes on executive compensation every 3 years, FOR the amendment to our Amended and Restated 2004 Long-Term Incentive Plan, and FOR the ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011.
-The undersigned acknowledges receipt with this proxy of a copy of the notice of annual meeting and proxy statement dated April 28, 2011, describing more fully the proposals set forth in this proxy.
+Unless authority to vote for one or more of the nominees is specifically withheld according to the instructions, a signed proxy will be voted FOR the election of the six named nominees for director, FOR the ratification of the selection of Bonadio & Co., LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013, FOR the approval of an amendment to our Amended and Restated 2004 Long-Term Incentive Plan, as amended, which does not change the total shares available but which does include an increase in the number of shares that can be Issued pursuant to awards other than stock options and stock appreciation rights and an increase in the number of shares that may be awarded to an individual during a calendar year and which authorizes Restricted Stock Units, and FOR the ratification of the grants of stock awards in excess of the previous 200,000-share limitation set forth in our Amended and Restated 2004 Long-Term incentive Plan, as amended.
+The undersigned acknowledges receipt with this proxy of a copy of the notice of annual meeting and proxy statement dated April 22, 2013, describing more fully the proposals set forth in this proxy.